 If you are seeking a job in a field you know well, you probably already know what would make someone a superior candidate.
-If you are not sure, you can gather hints from the help wanted ad you are answering, from asking other people who work in the same company or the same field.
+If you are not sure, you can gather hints, from asking other people who work in the same company or the same field.
 Don't make wild guesses unless you have to do so.
 It is very important to do this step well.
 If you are not addressing their real needs, they likely will not respond to your résumé.